Uriahgk/HTML-and-CSS-Projects/README.md

 This is a example of a Home page for a Movie theater that is styled using Bootstrap 4.
 It includes many Bootstrap components including but not limited to navbar, jumbotron, form, cards and dropdowns.

+### Portfolio Website.
+This is my portfolio website styled with CSS.
+It includes a navbar, images, columns, a video and form.